 - Tucker keeps, on his person, apparently at all times, a physical photograph of Junior with his 5th grade basketball team.
 "They grow up so fast!"

-- On a similar note to the above, considering the fact that the last time we physically saw Junior he was on an exploding space ship, and he only had one brief mention in season 7 to assure the audience that he was alive, its pretty heart warming to see that he made it out okay and now seems to be living a normal happy life away from the constant crap the Reds and Blues have to face.
+- On a similar note to the above, considering the fact that the last time we physically saw Junior he was on an exploding space ship, and he only had one brief mention in season 7 to assure the audience that he was alive.
+Its pretty heartwarming to see that yes, he did make it out okay.
+And now?
+He seems to be living a normal and happy life away from the constant crap the Reds and Blues have to face.

 - Carolina very nearly steals Tucker's line in jest.
 Coming from such hard times, she has really loosened up. *

 - Crossing over with Tear Jerker, Carolina admits that she considers the Blood Gulch crew her family now.
 It's a Tear Jerker because she saw them die in her vision in Episode 8, and she doesn't want to see it happen in real life.

 - Doyle attempting to comfort Carolina with an inspirational quote.
 He attributes it to Shakespeare by accident, but the sentiment is still there.

 - Episode 14:

 - Considering that the Blood Gulch Crew more or less forgot about him, Doc has every reason to hold a grudge.
 But when they ask him for help counseling Doyle and Kimball, he agrees without much of an argument.
 O'Malley's grumbling about it, though.